dulldesk/covid-cashier/src/text/instructions.md

 The end goal is to minimize your chances of infection as much as possible.

 Use the arrow keys and your mouse to navigate around the game.
+To start, enter the training level to learn how to protect yourself and others.
+After, enter the real ("Play") simulation level, where your knowledge is tested.

+Dialogue placards will appear containing advice and instructions.
+To clear them, press the enter key.

+Have fun!